If you are an undergraduate or graduate student thinking about becoming a teacher, and you are:

 What is the time commitment?

-Graiders should be prepared to dedicate at least 10 hours per month.
+Graiders should be prepared to dedicate at least 20 hours per month during the school year (Sept-Dec and Feb-May).
 That equates to grading approximately two assignments per month (the average assignment typically requires three to five hours to grade).
 However, the number of assignments you complete is ultimately up to you.
 The more assignments you complete, the higher you will appear in recommendations, and the more experience you gain.

 When are applications due?